Curt Swan

 Swan said that his Superman was influenced by Tarzan actor Johnny

-appear larger than life.
-His renditions of Clark Kent contain softer, less
+he looked right."
+His renditions of Clark Kent contain softer, less angular

-angular features.
+features.
 Swan said, "I wanted him to appear more meek.
-Just sort of
+Just sort of a good

-Krypto the Superdog was created by Swan and writer Otto Binder.
+Krypto the Superdog was created by Curt Swan and writer Otto Binder.
 Krypto first

 Curt Swan rarely inked his own work: "I've worked with some inkers over the